Parametric Curves: Graph of Parametric Equations

 Cartesian & Polar Graphs of Parametric Equations

-A set of parametric equations can be graphed in either xy-Cartesian coordinate system or rθ-polar coordinate system.
-They can accordingly be expressed as follows:
+These ordered pairs can be graphed in either xy-Cartesian coordinate system or rθ-polar coordinate system.

 The following figures, created by our parametric curve graphing calculator, show the graphs of some parametric curves drawn in the Cartesian and polar coordinate systems.